Jocavdh/programmatic_day/README.md

 This script is one of the experiments I did to learn about webscraping using Python, and using the material in derivative work.
 I'd like to thank the following people for their examples:

-* Ryan Newton, for [his post]([https://medium.com/@vonkunesnewton/generating-pdfs-with-reportlab-ced3b04aedef) on generating pdf's with ReportLab
+* Ryan Newton, for [his post]([https://medium.com/@vonkunesnewton/generating-pdfs-with-reportlab-ced3b04aedef) on generating pdf's with ReportLab.
-* Code examples for [the snippet]([https://code-examples.net/en/q/1d8c52) to let Beautifulsoup only fetch visible elements
+* Code examples for [the snippet]([https://code-examples.net/en/q/1d8c52) to let Beautifulsoup only fetch visible elements.
+* Kenneth Goldsmith, for retyping the NY Times word for word, letter for letter.